Yield: 16 scones

 “Back to Baking”, pp. 226

 Edit: I actually find that these scones taste better when reheated the next day!
-The flavor of the currants come out more, somehow.
+The flavour of the currants comes out more, somehow.

 - 3 cups all-purpose flour

 - 1/8 teaspoon ground nutmeg

 - 3/4 cup unsalted butter, cut in pieces and chilled